 - Unlike Tulip Town, anyone over the age of 3 is charged the full adult ticket price ($15).
 So if you’re bringing a bunch of kiddos with you, it might turn out to be quite a pricey day!

-- The biggest pro?
-It’s the only dog-friendly field in town!
-Who doesn’t want some cute springtime pics with their pup?!
+- It’s dog-friendly- who doesn’t want some cute springtime pics with their pup?!

 - It’s also the cheapest of the gardens ($13 for individuals 5 and up).

-- Being the new kid on the block, it’s not as crowded as the other two fields.
+- Being one of the new kid on the block, it’s not as crowded as Roozengaarde or Tulip Town.

 - Like Tulip Town, Garden Rosalyn is more on the smaller side, with just six acres of tulips.